massalabs/massa-docs/testnet/rewards.rst

         -   The maximum score is supposed to be reached if, during the whole episode, the node has rolls and produces all blocks when it is selected to.
--   50 points of the score are based on the routability of the node: how often the node can be reached by other nodes.
+-   40 points of the score are based on the routability of the node: how often the node can be reached by other nodes.

-    -   `routable_cycles` / `nb_cycles`
+    -   `routable_samples` / `routability_trials`

-        -   `routable_cycles` is the number of connection trials that resulted in a successful connection.
+        -   `routability_trials` is the number of connection trials that resulted in a successful connection.
         -   Maximum score is achieved if the node can always be reached by other nodes.
--   20 points of the score incentivize node diversity: the network is more decentralized if nodes are spread across countries and providers than if they are all hosted at the same location/provider.
+-   30 points of the score incentivize node diversity: the network is more decentralized if nodes are spread across countries and providers than if they are all hosted at the same location/provider.

-    -   `total_maxim_factor` / `nb_cycles`
+    -   `total_maxim_factor` / `routability_trials`

         -   `total_maxim_factor` is the total amount of `maxim_factor`
             accumulated at each cycle.
 The `maxim_factor` is a value